Fulham can get a result against Mourinho’s Tottenham Hotspur, insists Aina | Goal.com

 “I had a conversation with Jose back in December, we’ve been given enough time to prepare for this one so we’re all good!”

-After their tie against Spurs, Fulham travel to the Anfield Stadium to try the Reds for size before hosting Pep Guardiola’s Manchester City.
+After their tie against Spurs, Fulham travel to Anfield to try the Reds for size before hosting Pep Guardiola’s Manchester City.

 Since joining the Premier League side from Serie A’s Torino on loan, Aina has been a constant figure in Parker’s squad – featuring in 22 league games with two goals to his credit.